 The generalization of part (iv') to higher dimensional varieties is yet incomplete.
-For the moment we know how to construct from a coefficient object of both kinds, compatible lisse sheaves.
-In dimension greater than one, we do not know how to construct, in general, compatible overconvergent $F$-isocrystals.
+For the moment we know how to construct from a coefficient object of both types compatible lisse sheaves.
+In dimension greater than 1, we do not know how to construct, in general, compatible overconvergent $F$-isocrystals.

 \begin{theo}[L.~Lafforgue, Abe, Drinfeld, Abe--Esnault, Kedlaya] Let $X_0$ be a smooth variety over $\F_q$ and $E$ a number field.
-Let $\calE_0$ be an absolutely irreducible $E$-rational coefficient object with finite order determinant on $X_0$.
+Let $\calE_0$ be an absolutely irreducible $E$-rational coefficient object with finite order determinant over $X_0$.
 For every prime $\ell$ different from $p$ and every embedding $\tau: E \hookrightarrow \Qlbar$, there exists a $\Qlbar$-coefficient object which is $E$-rational with respect to $\tau$ and $E$-compatible with $\calE_0$. \end{theo}

-\begin{proof} Drinfeld has proven the theorem when $\calE_0$ is a lisse sheaf \cite{Dri}.
+\begin{proof} Drinfeld proved the result when $\calE_0$ is a lisse sheaf, \cite{Dri}.
 The proof uses L. Lafforgue's result and a certain gluing theorem for lisse sheaves [\textit{ibid.}, Theorem~2.5].
 The gluing theorem is inspired by the seminal work of Wiesend in \cite{Wie}.
 When $\calE_0$ is an overconvergent $F$-isocrystal the result was proven in \cite{AE} and later in \cite{Ked}.
 They both use Drinfeld's gluing theorem for lisse sheaves.
-In \cite{AE} they prove and use Theorem~\ref{dom-curve-theorem} for overconvergent $F$-isocrystals.
-In \cite{Ked} it is proven a weaker form, namely [\textit{ibid}., Lemma 3.2.1], which is enough to conclude. \end{proof}
+In \cite{AE}, the authors prove and use Theorem~\ref{dom-curve-theorem} for overconvergent $F$-isocrystals.
+Instead in \cite{Ked}, it is proven a weaker form of Theorem~\ref{dom-curve-theorem}, namely [\textit{ibid}., Lemma 3.2.1], which is enough to conclude. \end{proof}

-The known parts of Deligne's conjecture have many important consequences.
-First, as every coefficient object is $\iota$-mixed, one may apply Proposition \ref{Cebotarev-proposition} to every coefficient object.
-We list here other corollaries, which we will use later. \begin{coro} Let $\calE_0$ and $\calF_0$ be two compatible coefficient objects.
-If $\calE_0$ is absolutely irreducible, the same is true for $\calF_0$.
-Moreover, if $\calE$ is absolutely irreducible, even $\calF$ is absolutely irreducible. \end{coro}